unibo-spe/spe-slides/content/07-ci/generator.md

 ### Step 2: export the key as a CI secret

-* In most CI systems, secrets allow **enough space** for an armored GPG private keys to fit in
+* In most CI systems, secrets allow **enough space** for an armored GPG private key to fit
-    * It is the case for GHA
+    * This is the case for GHA
 * In this case, *just export the armored version as a secret*

 * Otherwise:
     * Encrypt your secret with a (much shorter) *symmetric* key into a file
     * Store the *key as a secret* (it will fit as it is much smaller than an asymmetric key)
     * *Track the encrypted file* in your repo
-    * Before signing (and *only if needed*), unencrypt the file and load it in-memory
+    * Before signing (and *only if needed*), decrypt the file and load it in memory
-        * then delete the unencrypted version
+        * then delete the decrypted version
         * you want to reduce the probability that the file gets delivered...

 ---